Coral Garden Reef, O’Brien’s Cay, Exumas

 Shark #1 at Jeep Reef

 feet long.
 I go after it but it disappears.
 Right before getting into the dinghy, I peer under the water one last time.
 A sting ray is zooming up from the bottom and headed straight at me.
 I get a little freaked at this enthusiastic greeting.
 About ten feet from me, it appears startled and heads back down.
 Perhaps he mistook me for someone else?
 Then, just past it, I see the one creature I’ve been wanting to see but haven’t.
 A lobster scuttles from one coral cave to another down on the sandy floor.
-I’m ecstatic but he disappears before anyone else can see DSC00086him.
+I’m ecstatic but he disappears before anyone else can see him.
 After snorkeling, we dinghy to yet one more deserted beach and drink hot chocolate to warm up.

 In the afternoon, Matt and I dinghy back to the Coral Garden and then snorkel the plane wreck again, which is only 50 yards off our boat.
 One of my favorite things is watching and listening to the fish eat coral.
 I remember first seeing this while solo-snorkeling off of St. John.
 I was floating above a large